lagnadoLab/CortexModel/README.md

 To install the model and work with the Jupyter Notebook files download and unzip the main folder of this GitHub folder.
 <p><b>Important:</b> For all data uploades in the Jupyter notebook files to work correctly, please keep pathways and hierarchy of files and folders unchanged.</p>
 <p>For working with a new data, provide specific file pathway to data files in data upload section.
 Data should be one-dimentional .txt file with each timepoint measurment in a new row. <b>Important:</b> timepoint of 0.164745 s wich corresponds to 6.07 Hz framerate recording, was used in our work.
-All data should be recorded in the same framerate, or timepoint parameter should be changed in all cells that begin with #timepoint comment.</p>
+All data should be recorded in the same framerate, or timepoint parameter, where it is iniciated should be changed.</p>

 ## Results
 In [Naive_opto_tails_prev_FBall_FBnotail_weightScalingTestTest.ipynb](./Naive_opto_tails_prev_FBall_FBnotail_weightScalingTestTest.ipynb) we fit the data to average traces of four main populations in layer 2/3 of mouse V1 (Figure 5) and tested optogenetic effects (Figure 6).